-On May 6, 2020, the Board, on behalf of the Partnership, authorized a unit repurchase program (the "Unit Repurchase Program").
-The Unit Repurchase Program enables the Partnership to repurchase up to \$10 million of the Partnership's common units.
-On February 22, 2021, the Board authorized an additional \$10 million for the Unit Repurchase Program.
-During the year ended December 31, 2021, the Partnership repurchased 24,378 common units on the open market in accordance with a repurchase agreement under Rules 10b5-1 and 10b-18 of the Securities Exchange Act of 1934, as amended, at a cost of \$0.5 million, inclusive of transaction costs, or an average price of \$21.70 per common unit.
-During the year ended December 31, 2020, as adjusted to reflect the impact of the 1-for-10 reverse unit split of the Partnership's common units that was effective as of November 23, 2020, the Partnership repurchased 623,177 common units, respectively, at a cost of \$7.1 million, inclusive of transaction costs, or an average price of \$11.35 per common unit.
-As of December 31, 2021, the Partnership had \$12.4 million in authority remaining under the Unit Repurchase Program.
+On May 6, 2020, the Board, on behalf of the Partnership, authorized a unit repurchase program (the "Unit Repurchase Program"), which was increased on February 22, 2021.
+The Unit Repurchase Program, as increased, authorized the Partnership to repurchase up to \$20 million of the Partnership's common units.
+During the years ended December 31, 2022 and 2021, the Partnership repurchased 111,695 and 24,378 common units, respectively, on the open market in accordance with a repurchase agreement under Rules 10b5-1 and 10b-18 of the Securities Exchange Act of 1934, as amended, at a cost of \$12.4 million and \$0.5 million, respectively, exclusive of transaction costs, or an average price of \$110.98 and \$21.69 per common unit, respectively.
+As of December 31, 2022, the Partnership had a nominal authorized amount remaining under the Unit Repurchase Program.
 This Unit Repurchase Program does not obligate the Partnership to acquire any common units and may be cancelled or terminated by the Board at any time.